Tools to calculate the area and perimeter of the Koch flake (or Koch curve), the curve representing a fractal snowflake from Koch.

 However, it is possible to approximate the final curve with a large number of iterations, making the result visually very close to the theoretical snowflake.

 dCode retains ownership of the "Koch Flake" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Koch Flake" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Koch Flake" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Koch Flake" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Koch Flake" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Koch Flake" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Koch Flake" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.